zulip/zulip/docs/translating.md

 Zulip allows you to set the default language through the settings page, in the 'Display settings' section.
 The URL will be `/#settings/display-settings` on your realm.

+Organizations can set the default language for new users in their organization on the `/#administration` page.

 ## Translation resource files